CCJD8/ATLAS-Higgs-Project/README.md

 # ATLAS-Higgs-Project
-Background reduction for ZH events in Higgs associated production and subsequent hadronic b-quark decay using deep neural networks trained on Standard Model generated data for the ATLAS detector.
+This repository hosts the programs used in the project "background reduction for ZH events in Higgs associated production and subsequent hadronic b-quark decay using deep neural networks trained on Standard Model generated data for the ATLAS detector".